Examining the Evidence on Contraceptive Misinformation and Disinformation (MDI)

 While healthcare providers are often considered key and trusted messengers, misperceptions persist even among these professionals.
 Further research is needed to understand how these beliefs inform contraceptive care delivery and information-sharing by healthcare providers.

-Individuals may prefer learning about contraception from peer-to-peer interactions, which may increase reliance on social media platforms or other social networks for information.
+Individuals may prefer learning about contraception from social networks, which may increase reliance on social media platforms for information.
 Understanding and ensuring the quality of online contraceptive information is increasingly essential.

 How can research help address contraceptive MDI?

 In 2024, CECA and the Society of Family Planning (SFP) convened diverse experts to discuss how research can be of service to understanding and addressing contraceptive MDI.
-Key takeaways are:
+Key takeaways include:

 Researchers, clinicians, and others invested in uprooting contraceptive MDI must seriously consider people’s lived experiences with contraception, including with side effects.
 Otherwise, distrust and contraceptive MDI will continue to flourish.